Empowerment through horsemanship

 But Alex’s greatest teacher during the internship was a horse named Reflection.
 “She could be a little frightened and flighty with people,” Alex says.
 “She’s the kind of horse who needs reassurance, repetition and consistency.”
 Horse Haven staff paired up Alex and Reflection to see how the two of them would get along, and Alex accepted the challenge head-on.

-Testing the bond
+Testing the bond with one horse

 Every day, Alex spent time with Reflection, building a trusting relationship.
 “Reflection feels less frightened when people are low to the ground,” Alex says.
 “So I’d sit down to make her more comfortable whenever she came close to me.”
 Soon, Reflection was coming up to greet Alex instead of running away.